Skip to main content

 Skip User Reviews

-• The combat system is poorly designed, with unclear hit detection and frustrating mechanics that detract from gameplay.
+• The combat system is poorly designed, with unclear hit detection, frustrating final boss fights, and mechanics that impede gameplay such as enemy push effects.

-• A significant drawback is the lack of a save feature, forcing players to restart levels if they quit mid-episode.
+• There is no save feature, forcing players to restart levels if they quit mid-episode, which causes frustration especially during backtracking or longer levels.

 • story